sirmo/llamacpp_rocm_minimal/README.md

 See directory `run/` which has some sample run scripts for different models.
 You should use them as exampels for running your own models. gpt-oss and minimax-m2 models run well on Strix Halo.

-As you add your own specific model run scripts you can list them running `make list`.
+As you add your own specific model run scripts you can list them by running `make list`.

 ## Build Your Own Docker Image